iTwin/bis-schemas/Domains/StructuralAnalysis/StructuralAnalysis.remarks.md

 Defines parent for a [Wire](#wire).
 Each class which can have a Wire as a child should subclass from this mix-in.
 [TopologyElements](#topologyelement) are smallest part of StructuralAnalysis schema, these classes should not reference directly any more complex entity (e.g. [SurfaceMember](#surfacemember), [PointSupport](#pointsupport)), IWireOwner allows to avoid the need of such direct relationship.

-### ISurface
+### ISolidSurface

 [SurfaceMember](#surfacemember) and [SurfaceMemberModifier](#surfacemembermodifier) require many of the same properties and behave in similar manners.
-Because of this similarity, both interfaces implement the same mixing - ISurface.
+Because of this similarity, both interfaces implement the same mixing - ISolidSurface.
- ISurface always has a normal, which is provided by some other related element ([Sheet](#sheet)).
+ ISolidSurface always has a normal, which is provided by some other related element ([Sheet](#sheet)).

 ### IDefinedPoint